russchilderssite/russchilderssite.github.io/_posts/store/2018-01-01-limberjacks.md

 **WHAT IS A LIMBERJACK?**  A limberjack is a loose-limbed dancing doll.
 This toy probably originated in 16th century Europe when a seated street performer attached a string from his knee to a jointed wooden toy and by jiggling made it dance on a board.
 A wooden stick replaced the string sometime in 19th century England.
 In Appalachia, these traditional toys are often hand-carved with a stick in the back.
 The manipulator, keeping time to a lively fiddle tune, taps on a narrow flexible wooden board.
 The vibrating board makes the doll appear to do a clackety mountain clog dance.
 A skillful handler can make this toy an effective rhythm instrument.

 I make handcrafted dancing goat limberjacks, hippos, opossums... and more... available for purchase. $30 plus shipping.

-Get your Christmas orders in early!
-E-mail to russchilders1@gmail.com.
+Inquiries to russchilders1@gmail.com.

 My uniquely painted Appalachian limberjacks are handcrafted to provide many enjoyable hours of fun.
 Originally mountain craftsmen whittled these "jacks" into shapes which were held together with pieces of wire.
 I use power tools and eye hooks for their assembly.